bismuthfoundation/WalletServer/README.md

 ## Current drawbacks
 * not much doc (wip)
-* does not support tokens opearations yet (wip also)
+* does not support tokens operations yet (wip also)

 # Usage

 ## Installation
 * requires pythno 3.5+ (async/await)
-* Copy the files over your regular node directory (needs some libs and config files)
+* Copy the files over your regular node directory (needs some libs and config files from bismuth core)
 * install dependencies: `pip3 install -r wallet-server-requirements.txt`
 * The Bismuth node has to be running
 * run `python3 wallet_server.py`